Accepting Clients - Spring 2022

 The Counseling and Career Development Clinic is a training and research clinic staffed by master’s level graduate student counselors who work under the direct supervision of Counseling and Career Development faculty and/or licensed mental health professionals.
 The clinic provides outpatient counseling services, including career counseling, which take place in rooms 16, 16A, 17, 17A, and 18 in the Education Building.

 This is not a crisis or emergency services clinic.
-If you experience a crisis or emergency, please contact the Police Department or the emergency room for emergency services.
+If you experience a crisis or emergency, please call 911 or go to the nearest emergency room for emergency services.

 The clinic is free and open to the public; all sessions are confidential.
 Weekly sessions are available, and there are no session limits applied to clinic visits.